OpenMigrate/mgmt-git-hooks/README.md

 This repository contains a collection of Git hooks that can be used to enforce coding standards, run tests, and perform other tasks.
 This is used across repositories in our organization to ensure consistency and quality in our codebase.

 Please refer to the README of each repository for specific instructions on how to use these hooks.

+# Conditions
+- We expect the code to be formatted before commit.
+Having an auto format introduces unintenional file changes
+- Preserve developer intent as much as we can.